Algoryx/click-mirror/doc/performance.md

 ### Windows

-Comparing ABB performance with ours, there is a big difference (328%) between 8.22 vs 2.5 sek, and 224% for no sync.
+Comparing ABB Windows performance with ours, there is a big difference (328%) between 8.22 vs 2.5 sek.
+224% for no sync.
+It is also worse than both OSX and Linux laptops we tested with.
 We should look into why their performance is so much worse than ours.

+1. Test without graphics to see if graphic settings might be the cause
+2. If not, what is the big hardware difference?

 In the long run, we could look into using C++ protobuf from Python, or implement Click serverside completely in C++ when rebrick is mature.